og-lati/Assignments/README.md

-# Assignments
+# Git and Gitub
-My Zuri week 3 - 5 assignment files
+Creating/pushing Zuri week 3 - 5 assignment to Github